Jeremi Wiśniowiecki: Political rise

-On 4 April 1646 Wiśniowiecki received the office of the voivode of Ruthenia, which granted him a seat in the Senate of Poland.
+Wiśniowiecki's position as voivode of Ruthenia gave him a seat in the Senate, the upper chamber of the Sejm.
 He was the third member of the Wiśniowiecki family to gain that privilege.
 Soon afterward, however, he refused to support King Władysław's plan for a war against the Ottoman Empire, even though the King offered him the rank of a Field Crown Hetman.

-Then the autumn of 1646, Wiśniowiecki invaded and took over the starostwo kaniowskie vacated recently by banished Samuel Łaszcz.
-He did so without any legal justifications, which caused a court ruling against him; a ruling that was however never enforced.
-Later that year, he raised a large private army of about 25,000 for a purpose unknown, as noted by Widacki, who writes that the army, which Jeremi raised with an immense cost for a short time, did not participate in any engagement, nor did it have any clear purpose.
-He notes that such an army might have been useful in provoking the Ottomans, but as Jeremi was opposed to the war with them up to the point of refusing the hetman office, his actions are puzzling even for the modern historians.
+In the autumn of 1646, Wiśniowiecki invaded and took over the position of starost of Kaniv, vacated recently by the banished Samuel Łaszcz.
+He did so without any legal justifications, which caused a court ruling against him, which was, however, never enforced.
+Later that year, he raised a large private army of about 25,000 for an unknown purpose, as noted by Widacki, who writes that the army, which Jeremi raised at an immense cost for a short time, did not participate in any engagement, nor did it have any clear purpose.
+He notes that such an army might have been useful in provoking the Ottomans, but as Jeremi was opposed to the war with them up to the point of refusing the office of hetman, his actions are puzzling even for modern historians.

+A rich heir and one of the most powerful magnates of the Polish-Lithuanian Commonwealth, Wiśniowiecki was one of the last princes to base their claims on power over Ruthenia upon dynastic grounds.
+His view of his own status as "first among equals" in Commonwealth politics was demonstrated in 1647, when, following a perceived insult to the prince's dignity, Wiśniowiecki's army of 4,000 men surrounded the seat of the Chamber of Deputies, threatening to fight anyone who would go against his will, "even the king".
+This scandal was settled only after the intervention of mediators.